staslebedenko/dapr-partner-workshop/README.md

 We will split Entity Framework context into two parts that can use the same(or different databases).

+Gradual split in code is a key to successful migration and can be done as a part of normal development process.

-Start folder contains monolith solution.
+Start folder contains monolith solution

-End folder contains monolith with EF context split in two.
+End folder contains monolith with EF context split in two for the different schema in the same database.

 ## Step 2.
 Split in two projects, docker compose and DAPR initialization.
 We adding containerization via Visual Studio tooling and manually adding DAPR sidecar configuration for each server.